Saturday, June 27, 2026

 It was of some chump who ranked popular extracurricular activities in high school on a scale of 1-10 based on how good they look on an application.
 Already, the premise of the video is extremely generalized and reeks of clickbait.
 How is it possible to casually rank random, unorthodox extracurriculars on a frustratingly simplistic scale?
 (It's not).
 Chump, we're not ranking someone's looks.
 You're ranking activities with depth, layers, and complexities you didn't bother all to mention in your 1 minute video.

 The chump claims they collected this information "based on years of direct conversations with admissions officers, thousands of real application files I’ve analyzed, and repeated patterns I’ve seen while helping students earn spots at top universities", but what I fail to understand is how the vast amount of alleged data they've gathered is adequately packaged into a one minute video and reflected across the mere 8 activities mentioned in the video.
 Regardless if her "advice" is good or not, it is misleading and shady to make a video essentially slamming some extracurricular with a simple line like "almost every above average student is in it".
 What if they've done considerable work while in it?
 What if they were in other activities alongside it?
 What if it was the only thing their school offered?
-None of this is considered, and the activity is simply ranked at a 3/10.
+As expected, none of this is considered, and the activity is simply ranked at a 3/10.
 I don't think it's fair to dismiss an activity you find generic or "boring" because a lot of people are in it.
-Again, even if it is generic, there wasn't enough in the video to discuss the layers or why it may be considered that way.
-Looking at it as a whole again, I don't understand the point of this video.
+Again, even if it is generic, there wasn't enough in the video to discuss the layers of why it may be considered that way.
+Looking at it as a whole again, I don't understand the point of this video at all.
 Are you trying to instill fear in people that did 3/10 activities and cause unnecessary anxiety?
 Are you trying to brag about yourself by ranking activities you likely did at 10/10?
 Or are you just trying to make money and be an influencer?

 One might argue that a smart, capable student (who obviously wishes to go to an Ivy League) is probably able to deduce that the specifics and exceptions are missing, but that doesn't dismiss the fact that the video itself is wholly unrepresentative of the true process of fleshing out one's extracurricular choices and how they choose to display that on the application.
 Seriously, what normal student looks at some stupid video from a chump on the internet and decide "Duuuuuuuuh...
 Guess I'm not doing that..."?
 (I hope you're able to tell that I'm being facetious).